 - Buyer’s Address

-Step 5 – Dog/Puppy Information – Be prepared to provide the following information pertaining to the dog/puppy:
+Step 5 – Dog/Puppy Information – Be prepared to provide the following identifying features pertaining to the dog/puppy:

 - Sex (male or female)